iamchrismiller/responsive-snake/README.md

 ## Usage

+  Install through Bower

+  `bower install responsive-snake`

+  Customization:

-  You may define a width / height on the canvas tag itself or use the dat attribute `data-full-screen="true"` for fullscreen
+    You may define a width / height on the canvas tag itself OR use the data attribute `data-full-screen="true"` for full-screen

+    WIP

 ## Sample Markup

 ```
-<script src="../build/snake.build.js"></script>
+<script src="path/to/snake.build.min.js"></script>

 <canvas id="snake-canvas" autofocus="autofocus" data-full-screen="true"></canvas>